A joint statement from Islamic Scholars on Muslim burials

 This article explains what to expect during your stay in hospital.

-If you die without making a will, known as ‘dying intestate’, it can become complicated for the people that you leave behind to carry out your wishes.
+If you die without making a Will, known as ‘dying intestate’, it can become complicated for the people that you leave behind to carry out your wishes or know your intentions.

 There are no articles beginning with the letter 'X'.